nno/surfing/README.md

 Quick start
 -----------
-- add the "surfing", "misc" and "toolbox_fast_marching" directories (and their subdirectories) to the Matlab path.
+- add the "surfing", "misc" and "toolbox_fast_marching" directories (and their subdirectories) to the Matlab / Octave path.
 - run "compile_mex" in the "surfing" root directory.
 - view the surfing_voxelselection.m function, or consider the examples in the "examples" directory.